JackAce/Roulette-System-Review-Video-Guidelines/README.md

 ## Video Composition
 There are 3 main video recordings used for the Live Trials sequence.
-* The iPad Screen Capture of the Roulette Royale apop
+* The iPad Screen Capture of the Roulette Royale app
 * The spin-by-spin bet-by-bet game calling (front facing camera video)
 * The system facts and other chatter (front facing camera video)